DBHYDRO Browser

 Question: Do I have to know the DBKEY in order to access the desired data?

-Answer: No, you may access the data in a variety of fashions.
-Access can be by site name (general location), station name (specific to a site), project name (for water quality data), data type (flow, rainfall, water level, etc.), agency (SFWMD, USGS, etc.), hydrologic basin, county, etc...
+Answer: No, you may access the data in a variety of methods.
+Access can be by site name (general location), station name (more specific location at a site), project name (for water quality data), data type (flow, rainfall, water level, etc.), agency (SFWMD, USGS, etc.), hydrologic basin, county, etc...
 Criteria may be applied in combination to be as general or as specific as you like.

 Question: Is the data safeguarded?